pvkreddy2001/liferay-docs/develop/tutorials/articles/128-customizing-liferay-portal-with-hooks/12-creating-plugins-to-extend-plugins.markdown

    overwrite the `ClpSerializer.java` file.
 The Service Builder-generated `ClpSerializer.java` file contains a hard-coded project for `_servletContextName`.
 You need to change this to the name of your plugin.

+   Note: Changing the 'ClpSerializer.java' works fine until the deployment but after that the functionalities are not working correctly.
+   Ex.
+I was trying this with the calendar portlet, atfter deploying it as xyz-cal-portlet.war, it got deployed correctly.
+While adding an event it is being added to the calendar-portlet instance instead of xyz-cal-portlet.

 This generates a plugin (you can find the WAR file in the `/dist` folder of your plugins SDK) which combines the original one with your changes.